MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/device-mode/testing-other-browsers.md

 *   [TestingBot][TestingBot] helps you to do both manual testing and automated testing on various browser and operating system combinations.
 Test both your websites and mobile apps on TestingBot's emulators and physical devices.

 Microsoft doesn't endorse specific products from other companies.
-This above is only a representative sampling of products, and we don't plan to add more products to this list.
+The above is only a representative sampling of products, and we don't plan to add more products to this list.

 <!-- ====================================================================== -->